Beyond-Finance/feature_map/readme/getting-started/feature-definition.md

 title: Feature Definition
 ---

-# What is a Feature?
+# What is a "Feature"?

 The set of features that compose your application must be defined before they can be used in assignments.
 The features of an application decompose its overall function into discrete, coherent units.
 This gem defines a "feature" as follows: